alyxshang/alyxs-aur/README.markdown

 ## ABOUT :books:

 This repository contains the source code for a package repository for a set of packages of my own for Arch Linux.
 The packages featured in this repository are tools I have developed.
-The packages in this package repository are purely source-based.
-No binaries are shipped to users of Arch Linux.
+The packages in this package repository are compiled for the `x86_64` architecture.

 ## INSTALLATION :inbox_tray: